george-swift/bookstore/README.md

 - To terminate the server, enter `Ctrl + C` in your terminal

 ## Testing
-Run `npm test` to test the application
+A comprehensive test suite was used in the development of the Bookstore App.
+Run `npm test` to get a verbose test report.
 ## Authors

 👤 &nbsp; **Ubong George**